Commercial Pressure Washing Atlanta GA

 Brick: A timeless building material used in many homes, brick can be easily discolored or damaged by dirt and grime.
 The key to cleaning brick is to use plenty of detergent to detach any grime from the tiny pores in each brick and then to use a relatively low-pressure flow to remove the loose grime.

 Concrete: Driveways, sidewalks, and patios are heavily trafficked surfaces that can undergo lots of wear and tear.
 Fortunately, they can also handle high PSI and high flow rates to fully blast away stains or contaminants, with or without the help of a specialized concrete cleaner.
+Contact us to learn more about our commercial parking deck pressure washing services.

 Aggregate: Aggregate, which is commonly found in driveways and sidewalks, is a great candidate for power washing.
 Although it’s necessary to avoid loosening pebbles or damaging the cement in which they’re held, when it comes to pressure washing, aggregate can generally handle high pressures of roughly 3000 to 4000 PSI.